Skip to main content

 Know what to expect with pay, tax and superannuation when you get a job.
 And how to get help if you're not being paid enough.

 Your type of employment affects your pay, conditions and entitlements.
-If you're not sure whether you are full-time, part-time, casual or a contractor, ask your boss.
+If you're not sure whether you are full-time, part-time, casual or something else, ask your boss.

 Type of employment